 FVQG is looking forward to learning more and working with the “Writers Exchange” Literacy Programs.

 For more information, please visit the website below.

-The guild is again collecting quilts for the Cops for Cancer Ride, September 19-27, 2019 .
-This will be our 14th year we have been donating quilts to this very worthwhile event.
+The guild has again collected quilts for the Cops for Cancer Ride.
+This is our 16th year we have been donating quilts to this very worthwhile event.